 Resources For This Article:

-I used the Durango's owner's manuals for the research I conducted in this article that I grab directly from Mopar's website.
+I used the owner's manuals for the research I conducted in this article that I grabbed directly from Mopar's website.
 Feel free to visit the website and look up the manual for yourself, if you want more information on what your vehicle is capable of and what Dodge recommends.

 I have also included links to each of the manuals individually, to make it easier and more convenient if you want to look at the manual directly from this page.